debjitl45/day4/README.md

 Q2.
-What are the advantages of Spring Boot?
+What are the advantages of Spring Boot?<br>
 It simplifies Spring dependencies by taking the opinionated view.
 Spring Boot provides a pre-configured set of technologies/framework to reduces error-prone configuration so we as a developer focused on building our business logic and not thinking of project setup.
 It reduces development code by avoiding a lot of boilerplate code.